light88/resin/README.md

 Scores are calculated using a vector space tf-idf bag-of-words model.

 ## Mapping and reducing
 Here's how the scoring mechanism works.
 User defines a set of documents by formulating a query composed of one or more term-based questions.
 A scoring function is run over the set.
-The result is a tree of scores, one branch per sub-query ("query clause").
-The tree is flattened by applying boolean logic between the branches, paginated and finally a list of documents are fetched from the store.
+The result is a tree of scores, one branch per sub-query (query clause).
+The tree is flattened by applying boolean logic between the branches (AND, OR, NOT), paginated and finally a list of documents are fetched from the store.

 E.g.: